Why your shaving cream is watery and what to do about it?

 ● Refrigeration is Not a Solution

-Some people may assume that refrigerating the shaving cream can prevent it from becoming too watery.
+Some may assume that refrigerating the shaving cream can prevent it from becoming too watery.
 Unfortunately, this is a myth.
 The water content in shaving cream is necessary and cannot be lowered by refrigeration.
 Shaking the can is the best option to maintain the cream’s consistency.

 ● Water’s Role in Foam Formation